Background to the Video List

 The one very glaring gap in the list involves videos in Spanish.
 As I don’t speak Spanish, I don’t feel that I would do a very good job of compiling a similar list of such videos.
 Not only that, but the list was originally for my own private use (for citing in my notes interesting facts explained in the videos).
 Spanish-language videos couldn’t contribute in any way in that activity.
 This is in contrast to my inclusion of Spanish-based material in written academic works.
 In this latter case, Google Translate has reached a stage of sufficient sophistication that this material can be helpful to me, and so I do use and include such references.

 Of the videos that did finally end up on my list, I’ve tried to standardize the format of what information I record about each video.
 For videos available on YouTube (by far the most important single source), I record the YouTube title, the upload date, and as much of the text in the description box as possible.
-The only parts of the description box which I omit are requests for feedback, encouragement to click “Like” or to become a Patreon supporter, links to urls for merchandizing, etc. In other words, I try to include everything available which is directly related to the content of the video, without trying to editorialize and omit what I don’t consider “relevant enough”.
-This means that the level of detail in these descriptions can vary considerably, depending (as it does), on the amount of detail the uploader decided to include.
-In a very small number of cases, I feel that there’s important information which hasn’t been explicitly supplied in the text of the description box.
+The only parts of the description box which I omit are requests for feedback, encouragement to click “Like” or to become a Patreon supporter, links to URL's for merchandizing, etc. After a lot of vacillation, I decided to also omit “Table of Contents” information, particularly those with timestamps.
+They’re extremely useful for a viewer (to jump to a spot of particular interest) but they can just be clicked on in the description box itself, when actually viewing the video.
+The “Table of Contents” entries themselves give some information on the nature of the video, but in the end, I thought it didn’t warrant the extra space.
+In summary: I try to include as much as possible from the text of the description box of what is directly related to the content of the video, without trying to editorialize and omit what I don’t consider “relevant enough”.
+This means that the level of detail in these descriptions can vary considerably, depending on the amount of detail the uploader decided to include.
+In a very small number of cases, I feel that there’s important information which hasn’t been supplied in the text of the description box.
 That might be information available in the “About” section of the YouTube channel of the uploaded video.
 Or it might be information given verbally at the start of the video, or in the credits at the end.
 In such cases, I summarize that information and present it in square brackets, so that it’s clear that this is editorial information supplied by me, rather than by the original uploader.
 I do however silently correct the occasional typo and sometimes improve the punctuation.

-The titles and descriptions in the tables are those given by the video uploaders (= the creators of the website or YouTube channel) and may hence differ from those of the original makers of the video itself.
-For this reason, it’s not “primary source information” and (unlike the titles of academic papers and dissertations), may hence be translated into another language (e.g., Spanish) if deemed appropriate for the target audience.
+The titles and descriptions in the tables are those given by the video uploaders (= the creators of the website or YouTube channel) and may hence differ from those of the original makers of the video itself (e.g., as given in the opening credits).
+For this reason, it’s not “primary source information” and (unlike the titles of academic papers and dissertations), is not blocked from being translated into another language (e.g., Spanish) if deemed appropriate for the target audience.

 Finally, I record the total playing time.
 I think this is useful, as I (and any other person using the list) can quickly see which are the shorter videos, which might be nice to watch during brief breaks from the normal activities of daily life.
 Conversely, one can see which videos are really long, and hence decide to set aside more time later, to watch such videos properly.